t-crest/patmos-simulator/README.md

 #### Deployment

-Travis-CI manages deploying a new release of these tools to Github Releases.
+Github Actions (CI) manages deploying a new release of these tools to Github Releases.

 To trigger a release, you simply have to push a tag with the version number of the new release: